osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # highlights of items listed below
-* query support for web app
-  * add API and handling for unary query with result in tabular format
-  * add handling for bucket-oriented unary query API
-  * add query API for exploring available data sources, column name patterns
-    * e.g., return columns whose name matches pattern
-    * return details about a specific column such as data type and sample rate
-  * add attributes, event metadata, and annotations to query API (or annotation API, but needed for web app)
-* java changes to reflect Chris's bulk renaming in gRPC API proto files
-* define API and develop initial implementation of annotation service
 * Move contents of dp-common repo to dp-service
 * update deployment process to run from dp-service, include all services and benchmarks
-* update documentation to include query API and service, integration test, annotation API and service, etc.
+* java changes to reflect Chris's bulk renaming in gRPC API proto files
+* documentation for integration test framework, query service API, implementation, developer notes etc
 * experiment using a mongo BSON bucket document format that stores data in protobuf format to avoid unpacking data in ingestion and repacking data in query
+* define API and develop initial implementation of annotation service
+* add attributes, event metadata, and annotations to query API
 * ingestion and query handling for arrays, tables, images, structures etc
 * ingestion and query handling for irregular sample intervals